wlsf82/mentors-without-borders-goodness/README.md

 ## Onboarding Durosaro Goodness Ayomide

 The first onboarding exercise will be to replicate the following [simple web page](https://6wxkvk3oyz.codesandbox.io/) about Nigeria.

+## GitHub

+- [] Create account on GitHub for Durosaro Goodness Ayomide